DLXPlugins/highlight-and-share/readme.txt

 == Changelog ==

+= 4.2.2 =
+* Released 2023-03-21
+* New Feature: Can set the wrapper CSS classes to avoid layout issues.

 = 4.2.1 =
 * Released 2023-03-21
 * Bug fix: Remove the RichText component and switched to innerblocks as RichText multiline will be deprecated in WP 6.3.